The Education Foundation of Teton Valley enhances educational excellence in our public schools through a variety of ways.

 Education Foundation of Teton Valley Classroom Grants

 Each year, our funders make it possible for the Education Foundation to set aside approximately $15,000 to support teachers with developing innovative new programs in their classroom, along with classroom supplies, books, technology and field trips.
 Grant applications are taken three times a year and are competitively judged by members of the Education Foundation Board of Directors.
-Applicants must give a brief overview of their request to the board and determinations are made based on a rubric aligning the grants with the Education Foundation’s mission.
+Award determinations are made based on a rubric aligning the grants with the Education Foundation’s mission.

 Backpacks for Kids